-When comparing 2014 state fatality data against the fatality averages for 2010 to 2014 we have seen dramatic improvement in the total fatalities, unrestrained passenger vehicle occupant fatalities, alcohol-impaired fatalities for drivers or motorcycle operators with a 0.08 BAC or greater, speeding-related fatalities, and drivers age 20 or younger involved in fatal crashes.
-In 2014, West Virginia experienced an all-time low of 272 traffic-related fatalities.
-Comparisons against the actual (FARS) fatality numbers for 2010, 2011, 2012, and 2013 show decreases in all fatality core performance measures in 2014.
+When comparing 2015 state fatality data against the fatality averages for 2010 to 2014 we have seen reductions in 9 of 11 core performance measures.
+Significant decreases have occurred in fatalities, serious injuries, fatality rate, unrestrained passenger vehicle occupant fatalities in all seating positions, alcoholimpaired fatalities involving drivers or a motorcycle operators with a 0.08 BAC or greater, speed-related fatalities, and drivers age 20 or younger involved in fatal crashes.
 Serious injuries have dropped 36 percent over the five-year span.
+In addition, we have exceeded the performance targets we set in our FFY 2017 HSP in 8 of 11 core performance measures.

-The priority areas detailed in the FFY 2017 and past HSPs align with NHTSA's Priorities (impaired driving, occupant protection, and speed).
+The priority areas detailed in the FFY 2018 and past HSPs align with NHTSA's Priorities (impaired driving, occupant protection, and speed).
 Data supports that these problem areas are consistent throughout West Virginia's eight Regional Traffic Safety Programs and young males are our predominant target audience.
 We remain committed to our focus on reducing the top three fatality categories - speeding, unrestrained vehicle occupants, and alcohol impairment.

-Given the rise in pedestrian fatalities (from 13 in 2010 to 20 in 2011 and then 31 in 2012), we will encourage our Regional Traffic Safety Programs to conduct pedestrian programs when their data show it is a problem in their region.
-The GHSP also will actively participate in the Strategic Highway Safety Plan (SHSP) update to be led by the Division of Highways in FFY 2017 to help develop strategies that will be the most effective in reducing our fatalities and serious injuries.
-The GHSP will encourage our safety stakeholders to participate as well to gain a better understanding of our most critical problems and the strategies they can deploy to drive down fatalities in their respective areas.
+Our pedestrian fatalities are down significantly from the 31 fatalities in 2012 and have 'stabilized' at 19 in 2015 and again in 2016.
+We will, however, encourage our Regional Traffic Safety Programs to conduct pedestrian programs when their data show it is a problem in their region to avoid the national trend of rising pedestrian fatalities.
+The GHSP also will actively participate in implementation of the recently updated Strategic Highway Safety Plan (SHSP) and encourage our safety stakeholders to focus on and deploy data-driven solutions to address our most critical problems and drive down fatalities in their respective areas.

-5.0 Cost Summary
+Funding Information 5.0